jmurty/xml4h/docs/nodes.rst

       ['Monty Python Live at the Hollywood Bowl']

 .. note::
-   XPath querying is currently only available through the *lxml* implementation library, so you must have that library installed to use :meth:`~xml4h.nodes.XPathMixin.xpath`.
+   XPath querying is currently only available if you use the *lxml* implementation library, so you must have *lxml* installed to use :meth:`~xml4h.nodes.XPathMixin.xpath`.
 You can check whether the XPath feature is available with :meth:`~xml4h.nodes.Node.has_feature`::